 Considering our ultimate responsibility for the opinion, we are also responsible for directing, supervising and performing the group audit.
 In this context, we have determined the nature and extent of the audit procedures to be carried out for group entities.
 Decisive factors were the significance and / or the risk profile of the group entities or operations (components).
 On this basis, we selected components for which an audit of account balance or specified procedures had to be performed.
-Furthermore, we have determined the nature and extent of the audit procedures that we perform at group level and at the Shared Services Center (SSC).
+Furthermore, we have determined the nature and extent of the audit procedures that we perform at group level and in the shared services center.

 Our group audit mainly focused on significant group entities where account balances are of significant size, have significant risks of material misstatement to the Group associated with them or are considered significant for other reasons.

-Our procedures cover the significant operations in Japan, Korea, the Netherlands, Singapore and the United States of America, all mainly through our audit procedures at the SSC, supplemented with local audit procedures for audits of account balances.
-Furthermore, our procedures cover the (results from) investment in associates, including the work performed by the non-KPMG member firm auditors of ASM Pacific Technology Ltd (ASMPT).
-We performed limited procedures on the remaining balances, including desktop reviews and audit procedures on specific transactions.
+Our procedures cover the significant operations in Japan, Korea, the Netherlands, Singapore and the United States of America, all mainly through our audit procedures in the shared services center(SSC), supplemented with local audit procedures for audits of account balances.
+Further, our procedures cover the (results from) investment in associates, including the work performed by the non-KPMG member firm auditors of ASM Pacific Technology Ltd. Further, we performed limited procedures on the remaining balances, including desktop reviews and audit procedures on specific transactions.

-By performing the procedures mentioned above at group entities, together with additional procedures at group level, we have been able to obtain sufficient and appropriate audit evidence about the group’s financial information to provide an opinion about the financial statements.
+By performing the procedures mentioned above at group entities, together with additional procedures at group level, we have been able to obtain sufficient and appropriate audit evidence about the group’s financial information to provide an opinion on the Financial statements.